 Static role assignments: admin, editor, viewer

-Single-resource access per request
+One resource per request

-Session-based authentication with clear identity
+Session auth with a single, clear identity

-Dozens to hundreds of unique identities
+Dozens to hundreds of unique callers

-Multi-resource retrieval across domains per query
+Multi-resource retrieval across domains in a single call

-Thousands to millions of non-human identities
+Thousands to millions of non-human callers, most over-privileged

 | Dimension | Pre-Retrieval | Post-Retrieval | Hybrid |